Official Pun-Off Competition Rules

-The O. Henry Pun-Off World Championships are divided into two contests: Punniest of Show and PunSlingers.
+The O. Henry Museum Pun-Off World Championships are divided into two contests: Punniest of Show and PunSlingers.
 Registration is required for each event.
 Contestants may enter either or both contests.
 A maximum of thirty-two (32) entrants per event will be accepted in a random lottery.
 On-line registration for the lottery take place during the first week of April, 2023 on this website.

 On the day of the Pun-Off, contestants must sign in and pick up their registration packet at the Pun-Off location between 11:00 am. - 11:45 am.
 Packets not picked up may be assigned to the names on the registration contestant stand-by waiting list who can be present when called to the stage.
 Contestants unable to meet these requirements must contact the event organizers and make other arrangements prior to 11:45 am on the day of the Pun-Off competition.

 PUNNIEST OF SHOW